Gabriel Jesus Profile

 After impressive performances for Palmeiras' youth team, Jesus earned promotion to the senior side and was then prised away by Manchester City during the 2016/17 season.
 The transfer was announced in August 2016 but only completed in the January transfer window.

-Jesus was also part of the Brazil squad which won the 2019 Copa America.
-He also has an Olympic gold medal and a Campeonato Brasileiro Serie A title to his name, both won in 2016.
+He was also in the Brazil squad which won the 2019 Copa America.
+Jesus also has an Olympic gold medal and a Campeonato Brasileiro Serie A title to his name, both won in 2016.

 Jesus' international career